jazzypants1989/jessquery/README.md

 - **onWait?: () => void**

   - A callback to execute while the fetch is pending.

     - This will not run for 250ms by default, but you can change that by setting the `waitTime` option.

+  - The error message to display if the fetch fails.
+    - If you provide an onError callback, the error message will be ignored.

 - **waitTime?: number**

   - The number of milliseconds to wait before executing the `onWait` callback.
     - This defaults to 250ms.

+- **retries?: number**

+  - The number of times to retry the fetch if it fails.
+    - This defaults to 0.

+- **retryDelay?: number**

+  - The number of milliseconds to wait before retrying the fetch.
+    - This defaults to 1000ms.

 - **runScripts?: boolean**